Bedfordale

 Bedfordale ranks among the top 25% of areas assessed nationally for overall employment performance

-However, health care & social assistance is under-represented, with only 10.9% of Bedfordale's workforce compared to 14.8% in Greater Perth.
-As of the Census, there are 0.8 workers for each resident in Bedfordale, indicating a higher level of local employment opportunities than usual.
-Between September 2024 and September 2025, employment levels increased by 1.8%, while the labour force also grew by 1.8%, keeping the unemployment rate relatively stable.
-In contrast, Greater Perth experienced employment growth of 2.9% and labour force growth of 3.0% during the same period, with a marginal rise in its unemployment rate.
-State-level data from 25-Nov-25 shows WA employment contracted by 0.27%, losing 5,520 jobs, with an unemployment rate of 4.6%, slightly higher than the national rate of 4.3%.
-National employment forecasts from Jobs and Skills Australia, released in May-25, project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Bedfordale's employment mix suggests local employment should increase by 5.8% over five years and 12.5% over ten years, assuming constant population levels for illustrative purposes.
+The ratio of 0.8 workers per resident indicates a higher-than-average level of local employment opportunities.
+Between September 2024 and September 2025, employment levels increased by 1.8% and labour force grew by 1.7%, maintaining a stable unemployment rate.
+In contrast, Greater Perth saw employment growth of 2.9% and labour force growth of 3.0%.
+National employment forecasts from Jobs and Skills Australia predict a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Bedfordale's employment mix suggests local employment should grow by 5.8% over five years and 12.5% over ten years.

 Frequently Asked Questions - Employment